 The recommended guard interval choices for ATSC 3.0 mobile services are described in Table 7.3.
-Note that the guard interval choices in Table 7.3 are only listed for 8K and 16K FFT sizes.
-Note also that guard intervals allowed for each FFT size are indicated by a check mark \checkmark , and disallowed guard intervals are indicated by N/A.
+Note that the guard interval choices in Table 7.3 are only listed for 8K and 16K FFT sizes since the 32K FFT size is not recommended for mobile use.
+Note also that the guard intervals allowed for each FFT size are indicated by a check mark \checkmark , and the disallowed guard intervals are indicated by N/A.